 - Advising a Premier League club on the possibility of challenging the fielding of an ineligible player by a rival club in the context of “Rule K” arbitration proceedings;

 - Advising a football league club in relation to a contractual dispute with a rival club over a change of mangers;

 - Advising a football club owner in connection with a high-value claim against a rival club for sums due under a settlement agreement;

 - Advising and representing the coach of a leading European rugby team in disciplinary proceedings in relation to allegations of misconduct during a pitch-side brawl.

-- Advising several sports teams and companies in relation to potential competition law claims against sports governing bodies.
+- Advising sports teams and companies in relation to potential competition law claims against sports governing bodies.

 “Streetmap gets lost in Google abuse of dominance claim” (article for Lexis PSL, 25/2/16)